marklogic-community/marklogic-samplestack/README.md

 ## README for Version 1.1.0

-This release features two middle tiers
+This application features two middle tiers

 - one for the Java enterprise developer, implemented using Java, Spring and Gradle
 - one for the JavaScript developer, implemented using JavaScript, Node.js and Gulp.